 The trial was conducted at the Evergreen Centre for Resource Excellence & Innovation in Grande Prairie, Alberta with additional funding and support from Oil Sands Leadership Initiative (now COSIA), the Alberta Government, Next Generation Reforestation, and Global Restoration Corp.

 “This unique concept of planting trees in winter will allow us to have an easier access to the wetlands so as to enhance the restoration processes of natural ecosystems in the boreal region,” enthused Jeremy Reid, Environmental Specialist with Nexen Inc.

 Funding support from the College and Community Innovation program, industry and government has also contributed to the development of three other innovative Pollutants-to-Products (P2P) projects at Grande Prairie: bio-capture of CO2 and air pollutants using microalgae, white spruce reforestation, and turning waste water to wood.

 Partners: Global Restoration Corp., Next Generation Reforestation, Alberta Government, Oil Sands Leadership Initiative (now COSIA)

-Grande Prairie Regional College, known as GPRC, is a comprehensive community institution, publicly supported to provide opportunities in post-secondary education in northwestern Alberta.
-The College operates under the Post-Secondary Learning Act and the Ministry of Enterprise and Advanced Education, Province of Alberta.
-The College was established in 1966 in Grande Prairie, … Learn More
+Northwestern Polytechnic (NWP), formerly known as Grande Prairie Regional College (GPRC), is a comprehensive community institution, publicly supported to provide opportunities in post-secondary education in northwestern Alberta.
+The institution operates under the Post-Secondary Learning Act and the Ministry of Enterprise and Advanced Education, Province of Alberta.
+Northwestern Polytechnic was established in … Learn More